neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Routing.rst

 	      objectType: 'TYPO3\Blog\Domain\Model\Post'
 	      uriPattern: '{date:Y}/{date:m}/{date:d}/{title}'

-The "``Post actions 2``" route now handles all actions where a post needs to be specified (i.e. show, edit, update and delete).
+The "``Single post actions``" route now handles all actions where a post needs to be specified (i.e. show, edit, update and delete).

 Finally, now that you copied and pasted so much code, you should try out the